Bidishabiswas1704/food-chatbot/README.md

 # 🍽️ Taste of India - Food Ordering Website

 ## 🚀 Project Overview
 Welcome to the Taste of India, where every bite tells a story!
-This project aims to create an immersive food ordering website for a restaurant named "Taste of India".
+This project aims to create an immersive food ordering website for a restaurant named **Taste of India**.
 The website showcases a variety of delicious Indian dishes along with their prices and offers a convenient way for customers to place orders.
 Additionally, a chatbot feature is integrated to enhance the ordering experience.

 ## 🔍 Problem Statement
 Finding authentic and delicious Indian food can be a challenge, especially for those who are new to Indian cuisine.
 In today's fast-paced world, customers seek convenient and interactive ways to explore menus, place orders, and receive assistance.
 To address this need, **MunchMate Foodbot**, an innovative chatbot solution, takes center stage as the main project.
 Developed with the aim of revolutionizing the food ordering experience, MunchMate Foodbot serves as a personalized virtual assistant, guiding customers through the menu, recommending dishes, and facilitating seamless order placement.